lisanneblok/lisanneblok.github.io/unrelated.md

     <p class="ut-hero__sub">
       Not everything worth saying is about science or policy.
-      Here's the rest of it — hobbies, books, half-formed opinions, and whatever else is on my mind.
+      Here's the rest of it — hobbies, books, half-formed opinions, and whatever else is on my mind (feminism, politics, sports).
     </p>
   </div>